ZuriGa/Capstone-idea-board/Research-Planning-Log.md

 * 1:00 - Back to refactoring contact form
 * 2:00 - Moving to stretch goal of adding carousel of photos to instagram
 * 3:00 - still refactoring carousel
+* 4:00 - Playing around with sizes of carousel